hulloitskai/express-starter/README.md

 * `prod-log-level` – logging level for when the server is started in production mode _(default: `error`)_.
 * `jmespath-log-filter` – the filter to be applied to the console output logs during development.
 Uses the [JMESPath query language](http://jmespath.org).
 To show all output, use: `*`. _(default: `` contains(name, `server`) ``)_
 * `browser-live-reload` – whether or not you would like the _browser_ to reload when you save your code.
 Useful if you're making visual changes.
 (The server itself will always live-reload to reflect new changes). _(default: `true`)_
+* `docker-build-env` – the Node environment that Docker will package for when building an image.
+Should be one of *"production"*, *"development"*.
+Docker will not package *devDependencies* as part of the build process when this is set to *"production"*.
+* `docker-tag` – the version tag that Docker will label the image with during the build process.
+Conventionally follows the pattern of *"#.#.#-(ENV NAME)"*.

+### `docker-compose.yml`:
+The `services → express → environment` section can be configured with environment variables like `NODE_ENV`, `LOG_LEVEL`, and `LOG_FILTER`, which will override related settings in the NPM package configuration.

 ### `pm2.ecosystem.config.js`